The dynamic terrain of Aitken crater

-Aitken crater stretches 135 km across and is 6 km deep.
+Aitken crater stretches 135 kilometers across and is 6 kilometers deep.
 Like the previously covered Aristarchus, it has an arc-shaped (near) central mountain.
-The other prominent feature of Aitken is the large pentagon-shaped crater inside it, to the north.
+The other prominent feature of Aitken is the large north-side pentagon-shaped crater inside it.

-Presence of multiple craters inside Aitken along with lack of visible ejecta outside hint to an old age for the crater.
-The interior has, since its formation, been resurfaced by lava during the time of active volcanism on the Moon, which is why it's flat and smooth.
-Mostly.
+Presence of multiple craters inside Aitken along with lack of visible ejecta outside hint to the crater’s old age.
+Since its formation, the interior has been resurfaced by lava during the time of active volcanism on the Moon, which is why it’s mostly flat and smooth.

 Aitken's lava-riddled interior has plenty of wrinkled ridges, raised terrain caused by mechanical or thermal compression in the soil, like in the case of Dorsum Zirkel.
 Several rilles also run on the floor, in addition to the presence blocky craters, scattered boulders and swirls.

 The Aitken crater is one of the two extremes that define the South Pole-Aitken Basin (SPA), one of the solar system's largest, deepest and oldest impact basins.
 The Chinese lander Chang’e 4 landed within the SPA, in the Von Kármán crater.